ohlogic/auto_python_rapydscript/README.md

 RapydScript note:
 *.pyj files are edited by the user.
 *.js  files are auto generated and should not be manually edited.

+Also note:
+The RapydScript simple example provided displays its output through the browser's console log, Firebug's console log, etc.